MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending-product-lines.md

 There's no "one size fits all" for the types and styles of subscriptions that application teams require to deliver their workloads and services.
 And outside of application teams there will be other requirements, such as different compliance and data handling rules or architecture patterns, from your organization that requires the use of an Azure Subscription.

-We see organizations that only provide a "one size fits all" approach to subscription vending often have their internal customers (for example, application teams) be limited by the lack of flexibility that might affect their architecture design choices and potentially lead to compromises, due to what they have had vended to them.
+Organizations that only provide a "one size fits all" approach to subscription vending often have their internal customers (for example, application teams) be limited by the lack of flexibility that might affect their architecture design choices and potentially lead to compromises, due to what they have had vended to them.

 Therefore, platform teams need to provide various product lines (for example, types/styles of subscriptions to be vended) to their organization to ensure that the consumers can choose the best fit product line based upon their requirements.

 > [!TIP]
 > Review the [Prioritize Customers Platform Engineering principle](/platform-engineering/about/customers) to further understand why this topic is important for platform teams to provide flexibility.

-### What about handling different application environments (dev/test/prod)?
+### Manage different application environments (dev/test/prod)

 Another common question we get from platform teams within organizations is how should they handle different application environments for application teams as part of their subscription vending processes and implementations.